As President Trump Tweets And Deletes, The Historical Record Takes Shape

 President Barack Obama was the first to tweet as @POTUS, and his administration complied with the 2014 amendments by auto-archiving his posts.
 It also published a searchable archive of Obama's tweets shortly before he left office in January 2017.

-President Obama used Twitter unprecedentedly, but differently from his successor.
+Obama used Twitter unprecedentedly, but differently than his successor did.
 He joined Twitter as @BarackObama in 2007, though a White House spokesman said Democratic National Committee staffers authored posts from that account.
-President Obama also tweeted through the @WhiteHouse account, which was run solely by White House staffers until 2011, when he started writing and initialing his own occasional tweets.
+Obama also tweeted through the @WhiteHouse account, which was run solely by White House staffers until 2011, when he started writing and initialing his own occasional tweets.

 It is unclear how the Trump administration is preserving his tweets, according to experts.

 Then-White House Press Secretary Sean Spicer said in 2017 that Trump's tweets should be considered official statements.
-Kelly Love, then a White House spokeswoman, told CNN that same year that the administration had "systems in place to capture all tweets and preserve them as presidential records; even if they have been deleted," but did not elaborate on whether those systems applied equally to both accounts.
+Kelly Love, then a White House spokeswoman, told CNN that same year that the administration had "systems in place to capture all tweets and preserve them as presidential records; even if they have been deleted," but it did not elaborate on whether those systems applied equally to both accounts.

 In 2017, Sens.
 Claire McCaskill and Tom Carper voiced concerns about the Trump administration's compliance with the Records Act in a letter to Archivist of the United States David Ferriero.
-They specifically asked whether the National Records and Archives Administration had determined if President Trump's altered or deleted tweets constituted presidential records.
+They specifically asked whether the National Records and Archives Administration had determined if Trump's altered or deleted tweets constituted presidential records.

-Ferriero responded that "records management authority is vested in the president," and that NARA does not make such determinations but rather "provides advice and guidance concerning the Records Act upon the request of the White House."
+Ferriero responded that "records management authority is vested in the president" and that the agency does not make such determinations but rather "provides advice and guidance concerning the Records Act upon the request of the White House."

 "NARA has advised the White House that it should capture and preserve all tweets that the President posts in the course of his official duties, including those that are subsequently deleted, as Presidential records, and NARA has been informed by White House officials that they are, in fact, doing so," Ferriera wrote.